Revision

 from office, or of his death, resignation, or inability to discharge the powers

-and duties of the said office, the same shall devolve on the Speaker of the Congress
+and duties of the said office, the same shall devolve on the President of the

 III.
 The